 Coinciding with the release of The Practice of Love, Hval sat down with Pitchfork to discuss what inspired her latest work.
 In the interview, Hval lists coffee as one of the driving factors.
 But not just any coffee, specifically Tim Wendelboe coffee.

 And The Practice of Love is not the first album of hers that Wendelboe has fueled.
 According to the interview, the last three albums have all been powered by Tim Wendelboe coffee.
 As it turns out, Hval recorded those albums one block from Wendelboe’s Oslo storefront.
 “It’s really famous, which can be annoying because it’s full of coffee tourists,” Hval tells Pitchfork.
 “I’ve been high so many times in that place—from coffee.
 It’s my only high.
 I don’t really drink and I’ve never taken drugs.
 Coffee is my highest level.”

 Proximity aside, Hval is a fan of the Scandinavian roaster, going so far as to say she believes “it’s the best in the world” while noting that perhaps the super light roast style isn’t for everyone (though her claims about it being stronger than other coffee could perhaps use a little fact-checking).

 There’s great coffee in America, too, though a lot of the time I find there’s a lot of really dark stuff in America—but that’s America, in general.

-So if your cafe is looking for some new coffee-inspired experimental art pop to softly soundtrack the clamoring of cups and whirring of steam wands, then maybe check out The Practice of Love by Jenny Hval.
+If your cafe is looking for some new coffee-inspired experimental art-pop to softly soundtrack the clamoring of cups and whirring of steam wands, then maybe check out The Practice of Love by Jenny Hval.
 It’s Tim Wendelboe-approved… or Tim Wendelboe is Jenny Hval-approved.
 It’s one of those.